Little Rock campaign: Crossing the Arkansas

-Abandonment of Little Rock
+Evacuation of Little Rock

-With Union troops across the river, Price withdrew his men from the defenses north of the Arkansas River, and began to evacuate the city, intending to avoid being trapped within the city like the Confederate defenders of Vicksburg, Mississippi had been earlier in the year.
+With Union forces across the Arkansas River, Price withdrew his men from their entrenchments on the northern side, and began to evacuate the city, intending to avoid being trapped within the city like the Confederate defenders of Vicksburg, Mississippi had been earlier in the year.
 He also sent Marmaduke's cavalry and an infantry brigade commanded by James Tappan to Dobbins's support.
 Dobbins's men made a fighting retreat 5 miles back to Bayou Fourche, where they prepared to make a stand.
 Marmaduke took command of the Confederate forces at Bayou Meto, but Dobbins refused to take orders from him because of the death of Walker.
 Marmaduke had Dobbins arrested, but Price quickly released him.
 Union troops advanced against Marmaduke's line, and the ensuing Battle of Bayou Fourche was the heaviest fighting of the campaign.

 As Davidson's men approached, they were separated into two wings by the bayou, with the right commanded by Colonel John Montgomery Glover and the left by Colonel Lewis Merrill.
 On the Union right, the 10th Illinois Cavalry Regiment was driven back, and a Union artillery battery was overrun by a Confederate attack.
 Glover redeployed the 10th Illinois and the 3rd Missouri Cavalry Regiment, and had the 1st Iowa Cavalry Regiment pulled from Merrill's wing.
 Merrill came under fire from Pratt's Texas Battery; Union artillery was brought up to fire on Pratt's battery, but was ineffective.
 The two Union brigades were disjointed, and Merrill found his right flank exposed to Confederate fire.
 Glover and Merrill made advances, but did not cooperate with each other.
 Later in the fighting, the Union artillery with the infantry on the far side of the river was able to fire into the Confederate position.